aosabook/500lines/pedometer/chapter.md

 If we assume that we're just as likely to accuarately count peaks as we are to count troughs, we'll get the most accurate result by counting both and taking the average of the two to determine our final step count.
 This will remove some error from certain data sets that have less prominent peaks than troughs, or vice versa.
 We can count troughs in a similar fashion to peaks, by using a threshold that is exactly the negative of our threshold for a peak.

 Let's implement this threshold strategy in code.
-So far, we have a `Processor` class that contains our processed, smooth signal representing the walk, `@filtered_data`, as well as classes that give us the necessary information about the user and the trial.
+So far, we have a `Processor` class that contains `@filtered_data`, which is our processed, smooth signal representing the walk.
+We also have classes that give us the necessary information about the user and the trial.
 What we're missing is a way to analyze the `@filtered_data` signal with the information from `User` and `Trial`, and count steps, measure distance, and measure time.
 The analysis portion of our program is different from the data manipulation of the `Processor`, and different from the information collection and aggregation of the `User` and `Trial` classes.
 Let's create a new class called `Analyzer` to perform this data analysis.

 ~~~~~~~
 require 'mathn'